zbyju/obsidian/1. Fleeting notes/Red book.md

 algrebraic data types

 functional approach does not need to concern about encapsulation that much. data is immutable so outsiders can't really break something externally.

+problems with exceptions:
+they propagate silently and you might not now that you are supposed to handle it